technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 06/Lab 06.md

 ![A screenshot of a computer AI-generated content may be incorrect.](./media/image57.png)

-2. Seleccione **Create** en el panel izquierdo.

-![A screenshot of a computer AI-generated content may be incorrect.](./media/image58.png)

 3. Seleccione **Agents** para crear un nuevo agente.

 ![A screenshot of a computer AI-generated content may be